 CMAF defines selection sets, for this some additional identification might be useful as well.

-Editor’s note: A possible solution is as follows: Selection sets should be signaled by multiple Adaptation Sets in the S-MPD file.
+Editor’s note: A possible solution is as follows: Selection sets should be signalled by multiple Adaptation Sets in the S-MPD file.
 The group attribute of AdaptationSet is used to identify selection sets when using CMAF presentation.
 But how do we do this when the manifest needs to be generated based on the CMAF content as described earlier?

 CMAF presentation: